llamnuds/wskr/README.md

 ## FEATURES
-* Scan a range of Windows machines quickly.
+* Scan a range of Windows machines quickly
-* Look for a registry value.
+* Look for a registry value
-* Look for the presence or absence of a file or folder.
+* Look for the presence or absence of a file or folder
-* See which machines are alive, or not.
+* See which machines are alive, or not
-* Use WMI to check mchines ...
+* Use WMI to find machines ...
-  * IP address.
+  * IP address
-  * DHCP or DNS settings.
+  * DHCP or DNS settings
-  * See who is logged on.
+  * See who is logged on
-  * Find machines with no-one logged on.
+  * Find machines with no-one logged on
-  * Installed software or patches.
+  * Installed software or patches
-  * Serial or Asset Tag numbers.
+  * Serial or Asset Tag numbers
-  * Installed printers.
+  * Installed printers
-  * OS version.
+  * OS version
   * ...and more...
-* No installation required.
+* No installation required
-* No configuration files.
+* No configuration files

 ## GETTING STARTED